questdb/questdb.io/docs/api/java.md

 #### Populate columns

 There are put\* methods for every supported data type.
-Columns are updated by an index as opposed to by name
+Columns are updated by an index as opposed to by name.

 ```java title="Example of populating table column"
 row.putLong(3, 333);